FraAmato/FraAmato.github.io/_pages/talks.md

 <div class="talks-intro">
   <h2>🎤 Presentations Overview</h2>
-  <p>My research has been presented at leading international conferences in statistics, computational statistics, and data science.
-I have been invited to speak at several prestigious venues and have contributed to major statistical conferences across Europe and beyond.
-My presentations focus on clustering methods for longitudinal mixed-type data and their applications in social sciences and healthcare.</p>
+  <p>My research on clustering methods for longitudinal mixed-type data has been presented at international conferences in statistics and computational statistics across Europe and North America.
+I have participated in organized sessions, contributed to major statistical conferences, and presented at specialized working groups.
+My presentations focus on methodological developments and applications.</p>
 </div>

 {% if site.talkmap_link == true %}